ElGrorg/R3-MNE-Reachy-Astromech/README.md

 # Reachy Mini Astromech Droid

-Turn your Reachy Mini into R3-MNE,a Star Wars-like astromech droid!
+Turn your Reachy Mini into R3-MNE, a Star Wars-like astromech droid!
 This application combines local AI processing, expressive movements, and classic droid sounds to bring your robot to life.

 ![R3-MNE and R2-D2](docs/assets/reachy_and_r2.png)